 On the other hand, the current political and economic climate largely favours collaborative practice in health, where the focus is moving from acute care and intervention to preventive care, a medical field where the dental professional is the recognized pioneer.

 The three day workshop provided a unique opportunity for representatives from academia, working dentists, other oral care practitioners and specialists in public health to openly debate issues, highlight shortcomings and recommend further steps.

 Working models presented included a Swiss university hospital with policies favouring intra- and extra-professional collaboration, including not only between the dental and medical team but also social services, common courses during training with the overall aim of mainstreaming oral health into medical practice.

 Another model cited from the United States was in the field of HIV/AIDS, a disease which by its nature requires collaboration.
 Dental teams had acquired a certain level of expertise in identifying oral lesions; however, there would never be enough dental practitioners to keep pace with the epidemic.
 This inevitably meant pooling expertise among a wide range of medical teams, where professionals learn enough about each other’s areas to work closely together.

-Expanding the market A third model from the Netherlands focused on a rebalancing of members of the dental team to reflect the move towards prevention and prophylaxis.
+A third model from the Netherlands focused on a rebalancing of members of the dental team to reflect the move towards prevention and prophylaxis.
 Contrary to anticipations, the policy resulted in more than enough work for all oral health practitioners, possibly due to demographics, with increased need for oral care for an ageing population.
 Thus, collaborative practice may also be a way to expand the market.

 A fourth model from the United Kingdom focused on community dental services providing (1) oral care for patients in hospitals—with success driven by factors such as top down political support and bottom up support from nurses—and (2) collaborating with government, schools, the media, etc, to reduce caries among children.